pier-digital/react-native-zendesk-sunshine/README.md

-# react-native-smooch
+# react-native-zendesk-sunshine
-React Native wrapper for Smooch.io.
-Based off of [smooch-cordova](https://github.com/smooch/smooch-cordova)
+React Native wrapper for Zendesk Sunshine Conversations (aka Smooch).

+Disclaimer: This project is a improvement and a hardening of William Bell's version (https://github.com/billnbell/react-native-sunshine-conversations) to use at Pier Digital.

 This React Native module was built and tested with version 0.66.3 of React Native.
 Since React Native is not mature yet, there might be some breaking changes which will break our module.
 Therefore, if you find a problem, please open an issue.